cpske/ISP/assignment/ku-polls/iteration1.md

 More complex projects *do use subdirs* as shown above, but please don't do that in this assignment.

-**db.sqlite3** - Please include this for Iteration 1.
-Normally you should *not* commit a database to Git, and you will delete this later after creating a *data fixture* for polls data.

 Your Github repository should also contain:

 - `iteration1` branch merged into master or main